LoginRadius/engineering-portal/content/blog/COMPLETE GIT (VERSION CONTROL SYSTEM)/index.md

   Read the manual at https://cli.github.com/manual
 ```

-It’s Time to view Problems/issues in the angular repo😁
+It’s Time to view Problems/issues in the angular repo.😁

 ```bash
 gh issue list